mattjr/syntheticcv/readme.md

 # Project's goals

-The goal of this project is to provide an easy-to-install python toolbox that can be used to easily generate synthetic training and testing data for various computer-vision problems such as stereo reconstruction, optical flow, multiview reconstruction, structure from motion, point and segment matching, single view surface normals estimation or shape from shading.
+The goal of this project is to provide an easy-to-install python toolbox that can be used to easily generate synthetic training and testing data for various computer-vision problems such as stereo reconstruction, optical flow, multi-view reconstruction, structure from motion, point and segment matching, single view surface normals estimation or shape from shading.
 For now only rigid scene are handled.

 The synthetic images are obtained through the generation of a random 3D scene that is rendered using the open-source ray-tracer called povray trough a simple python interface to povray called [vapory](https://github.com/Zulko/vapory).
-The povray ray tracer is patched using [vlpovutils](https://github.com/devernay/vlpovutils) in order to allow the obtention of the disparity map in case of stereo pairs generation.
+The povray ray tracer is patched using [vlpovutils](https://github.com/devernay/vlpovutils) in order to allow to obtain the disparity map in case of stereo pairs generation.

 Generating synthetic data allows us

-* to have a complete control on the type a scenes we want to specialize our algorithm on, For example we can generate scenes that are piecewise planar and that are manahattan or not.
+* to have a complete control on the type a scenes we want to specialize our algorithm on, For example we can generate scenes that are piecewise planar and that are Manhattan or not.
 We have a control on the surface properties (lambertian  or with specularities) and we can control the amount and type of textures.

-* to generate data in large quantities (assuming you have enough computational ressources)
+* to generate data in large quantities (assuming you have enough computational resources)

-* to have perfect ground truth with no measure error, that can be usefull to check that there are no bugs in your stereo or optical flow code.
+* to have perfect ground truth with no measure error, that can be useful to check that there are no bugs in your stereo or optical flow code.

 ## Examples